ccallawa/alyvix_doc/test_case_execution.rst

 .. code-block:: doscon
    :class: medium-code-block

-   C:\Alyvix\testcases> python alyvix_robot.py --filename start-test -o start
+   C:\Alyvix\testcases> alyvix_robot -f start-test -o start

-Robot allows you to execute multiple test case objects in sequence by putting all of them in order after the ``--object`` parameter, as long as all the objects exist in the test case:
+Robot allows you to execute multiple test case objects in sequence by putting all of them in order after the ``--object`` parameter, as long as all those objects exist in the test case:

 .. code-block:: doscon
    :class: medium-code-block